On the Complexity of Problems on Tree-structured Graphs: More XALP-complete problems

 Now, for each edge $vw\in E$, we remove the edge, but add for each pair of colours $(c,c')\in C(v)\times C(w)\setminus C(v,w)$ a new vertex $x_{c,c'}$ with $L(x_{c,c'}) = \{ c, c'\}$, and make this new vertex adjacent to $v$ and to $w$.
 This new vertex enforces that we cannot use the colour pair $(c,c')$ for the vertices $v$ and $w$; as we do this for each not allowed colour pair, this ensures that the restriction of the colouring of $V$ satisfies all colour constraints of the Binary CSP-instance.

 The treewidth of the resulting graph is the maximum of the treewidth of $G$ and 2; take a tree decomposition of $G$, and for each new vertex $x_{c,c'}$ incident to $v$ and $w$, we take a bag consisting of $\{x_{c,c'}, v, w\}$ and make that bag incident to a bag that contains $v$ and $w$.
 This shows the result for \textsc{List Colouring}.

-The standard reduction from {\sc Pre-coloring Extension} to {\sc List Coloring} that adds for each forbidden color $c$ of a vertex $v$ a new neighbor to $v$ precolored with $c$ does not increase the treewidth, which shows XALP-hardness for {\sc Pre-coloring Extension} with treewidth as parameter. \end{proof}
+The standard reduction from {\sc Pre-colouring Extension} to {\sc List colouring} that adds for each forbidden colour $c$ of a vertex $v$ a new neighbour to $v$ pre-coloured with $c$ does not increase the treewidth, which shows XALP-hardness for {\sc Pre-colouring Extension} with treewidth as parameter. \end{proof}